Skip to main content

 Treatment options for tight and numb jaw

 Depending on why your jaw feels tight and numb, the treatment options vary.
+Mouth guards are often recommended to alleviate symptoms caused by teeth grinding and TMJ disorders.
 Below are some of the most common treatments for the various conditions that can cause these symptoms.

 Stroke/TIA